eqasim-org/ile-de-france/docs/cases/lyon.md

 config:
   # ...
   regions: []
-  departments: [44]
+  departments: ["01", 38, 42, 69, 69M] # 26 "07"
   # ...
 ```

-This will make the pipeline filter all data sets for the department Loire Atlantique (44).
+This will make the pipeline filter all data sets for the departments noted
+in the list above, which is a set of the closest departments around Lyon.
+If you want to generate the whole (ancient) Rhône-Alpes region, add the commented out
+department identifiers to the list.

 In case you want to *optionally* use the regional HTS (otherwise the national ENTD)
 is used, choose the updated HTS in the config: